-- children with acute needs, including those in need of protection - children and parents need multi-agency responses which include specialist intervention from Children's Social Care through the family assessment process - Children with complex additional unmet needs that require a statutory child in need assessment. - Children who are at risk of significant harm which require a child protection response or legal intervention. - Children who need to be accommodated by the local authority either on a voluntary basis or by way of a Court Order. - 4.4 By referring to the Continuum of Need and indicators, the academy can identify when assessment and support for a child and family need 'stepping up' to a referral to Social Care and when the needs of a child and their family have been reduced enough for them the be 'stepped down' to early help services. - When assessing cases of possible neglect the ESCC Neglect Matrix will be used.
-This tool mirrors 4.5 the Continuum of Need, but with greater focus upon potential indicators of neglect mapped across each of the four levels of need.

-5 WHAT ACTION TO TAKE IF YOU HAVE CONCERNS ABOUT A CHILD
+- children with acute needs, including those in need of protection - children and parents need multi-agency responses which include specialist intervention from Children's Social Care through the family assessment process - Children with complex additional unmet needs that require a statutory child in need assessment. - Children who are at risk of significant harm which require a child protection response or legal intervention. - Children who need to be accommodated by the local authority either on a voluntary basis or by way of a Court Order. - 4.4 By referring to the Continuum of Need and indicators, the academy can identify when assessment and support for a child and family need 'stepping up' to a referral to Social Care and when the needs of a child and their family have been reduced enough for them the be 'stepped down' to early help services. - 4.5 When assessing cases of possible neglect the WSSCP Neglect Matrix will be used.
+This tool mirrors the Continuum of Need, but with greater focus upon potential indicators of neglect mapped across each of the four levels of need. - 5 WHAT ACTION TO TAKE IF YOU HAVE CONCERNS ABOUT A CHILD - 5.1 When concerned about the welfare of a child, staff should always act in the best interests of the child.

-- 5.1 When concerned about the welfare of a child, staff should always act in the best interests of the child. - 5.2 Staff should always speak to the DSL or deputy DSL about any concern with a child. - 5.3 If staff have any concerns about a child's welfare, they should act on them immediately. - 5.4 Staff should not assume a colleague or another professional will take action. - 5.5 The DSL or a deputy should always be available to discuss safeguarding concerns.
-If in exceptional circumstances, the DSL (or deputy) is not available, this should not delay appropriate action being taken.
-Staff should consider speaking to a member of the senior leadership team and/or take advice from SPoA.
-In these circumstances, any action taken should be shared with the DSL (or deputy) as soon as is practically possible. - At this academy all concerns should be recorded on CPOMS.
-5.6
+- 5.2 Staff should always speak to the DSL or deputy DSL about any concern with a child. - 5.3 If staff have any concerns about a child's welfare, they should act on them immediately. - 5.4 Staff should not assume a colleague or another professional will take action. - The DSL or a deputy should always be available to discuss safeguarding concerns.
+If in exceptional 5.5 circumstances, the DSL (or deputy) is not available, this should not delay appropriate action being taken.
+Staff should consider speaking to a member of the senior leadership team and/or take advice from IFD.
+In these circumstances, any action taken should be shared with the DSL (or deputy) as soon as is practically possible. - DSL 5.6 concerns should reported on CPOMS emailed the dsl@theburgesshillacademy.org.uk

-DEALING WITH A DISCLOSURE MADE BY A CHILD
+DEALING WITH A DISCLOSURE MADE BY A CHILD 6

-- 6.1 If a child discloses that he or she has been abused or experienced harm in some way, the member of staff or volunteer should follow this guidance. - Listen to what is being said without displaying shock or disbelief. - Only ask questions when necessary to clarify. - Accept what is being said. - Allow the child to talk freely do not put words in the child's mouth. - Reassure the child that what has happened is not his or her fault. - Do not promise confidentiality it may be necessary to refer the child to Children's Social Care. - Stress that it was the right thing to tell. - Do not criticise the alleged perpetrator. - Explain what has to be done next and who has to be told. - Inform the DSL without delay. - Record the disclosure on CPOMS - Dealing with a disclosure from a child and safeguarding issues can be stressful.
+- 6.1 If a child discloses that he or she has been abused or experienced harm in some way, the member of staff or volunteer should follow this guidance. - Listen to what is being said without displaying shock or disbelief. - Only ask questions when necessary to clarify. • - · Accept what is being said. - Allow the child to talk freely do not put words in the child's mouth. - Reassure the child that what has happened is not his or her fault. - Do not promise confidentiality it may be necessary to refer the child to Children's Social Care. - Stress that it was the right thing to tell. - Do not criticise the alleged perpetrator. - Explain what has to be done next and who has to be told. - Inform the DSL without delay. - Complete the child protection incident on CPOMS and pass it to the DSL. - Dealing with a disclosure from a child and safeguarding issues can be stressful.
 Consider seeking support for yourself and discuss this with the DSL.

-7 DISCUSSING CONCERNS WITH THE FAMILY AND THE CHILD
+DISCUSSING CONCERNS WITH THE FAMILY AND THE CHILD